Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

 A common assumption is that requesting fewer resources is safer, more considerate, or will result in less compute cost.
 In practice, this is often not the case.
 Jobs that are under-resourced may run for much longer than they need to, or fail partway through.
 This can waste time and also lead to wasted service units as the job requires resubmission.

 In many cases, using **more cores and memory for a shorter time can be more efficient and cost-effective**.
 This principle applies broadly across HPC systems, but of course applies only to tools and analysis tasks which can make use of additional cores and memory.
 Once again, in bioinformatics, there is no substitute for reading the docs!
-A perfect example is FastQC, which we learnt in Lesson 1.4 has a `threads` parameter but *does not necessarily run faster with more threads*.
-Only by reading the tool documentation or help menu for FastQC can reveal that the `threads` parameter sets "the number of files which can be processed simultaneously" and NOT the number of worker threads that the tool will run to achieve speed-up on a single input file.

-The scheduler also plays a role here.
+The **scheduler** also plays a role here.
 HPC schedulers are tuned to fit jobs into available space to maximise throughput and minimise idle cores on a node.
 If your job is "small and short" (i.e. fewer cores/memory for shorter time), it might slide into a gap on a partially subscribed compute node, but if it is "wide and tall" (i.e. more cores/memory for longer time) it may need to wait longer for available resources to become free.
-Consider a job that can only make use of a single core, but as a researcher you are unsure of the memory or walltime required, so request 100 GB memory and the maximum permitted walltime.
-Given that 100 GB may be more than half or even almost all of the memory on the compute node, the scheduler will have a hard time finding a node that is running tasks on all of the other cores but still has 100 GB RAM free.
-The extensive walltime will likely see single-core jobs submitted after your job being scheduled sooner, as this fits the scheduler goal of throughput.
-In this scenario, submitting a shorter job with fewer resources (eg 1 hour walltime and <10 GB RAM) could provide answers much sooner.
-The job may surprise you and complete, having saved you a long wait in the queue, or fail with informative logs that can be used to guide more realistic resource requests.
+Some "wide and tall" bioinformatics tasks, such as read alignment, can be made "small and short" to take advantage of this feature of HPC, and we will apply this in Lesson 2.5.

 !!! tip